coloroco/FAME-Z/docs/VMconfig.md

 * Optionally use IVSHMEM as Fabric Attached Memory (FAM)

 First export these variables.
-Yes, FAME_FAM should be empty because it's not needed for the fabric emulation of this project.
+Yes, FAME_FAM should be empty because it's not needed for the fabrique emulation of this project.

 ```
     FAME_DIR=/some/where/useful	# Under $HOME is fine